 BOOTP is not a dynamic configuration protocol.
 When any client requests its IP address, the BOOTP server checks a table that matches the physical address of the client with its IP address.

 This binding between the physical address and the IP address of the client is predetermined.
 Now consider a scenario where , if a host moves from one physical network to another. or what if a host wants a temporary IP address?

 BOOTP cannot handle these situations because the binding between the physical and IP addresses is static and fixed in a table until changed by the administrator.
 BOOTP is a static configuration protocol .
 The Dynamic Host Configuration Protocol (DHCP) has been devised to provide static and dynamic address allocation that can be manual or automatic.

-DHCP automatically configures host that connect to a TCP/IP network.
-It provides a mechanism for assigning temporary IP address to host.
+DHCP automatically configures hosts that connect to a TCP/IP network.
+It provides a mechanism for assigning a temporary IP address to host.
 A DHCP server has a database that statically binds physical addresses to IP addresses.

 DHCP generally has a second database with a pool of available IP addresses.
 This second database makes DHCP dynamic.
 When any DHCP client requests a temporary IP address, the DHCP server goes to the pool of available (or unused) IP addresses and assigns an IP address for a negotiable period of time.

 When a DHCP client sends a request to a DHCP server, the server first checks in its static database.
 If an entry with the requested physical address already exists in the static database, the permanent IP address of the client will be returned.